THE NATIONAL CONFERENCE

 – Islam/Nationalism/Separatism vs Civil Rights & Integration?

 The National Conference that presents a candid conversation about race, class, and religious intersectionality – an on-going struggle for human dignity in the American experiment.
 It dares to go beyond the headlines to take a fresh and unbiased look at Islamic Thought, worldview ideas, and culture – its contribution to America and the role of Muslim Americans, past and present.
-Click here to check out the Full Agenda.
+Click here to check out the AGENDA.

 Register Now to Save!!!